Shimano’s SPD and SPD-SL clipless pedals are a popular choice for bike riders across a range of disciplines.

 Shimano’s two-bolt pedal patents have now expired, which has opened the way for SPD-compatible pedals to be sold by other makes, including Look.

-Other major players in two-bolt pedal systems, with their own incompatible systems, include Crankbrothers, Speedplay and Time.
-Have a look at our pick of the best flat and clipless mountain bike pedals.
+Other major players in two-bolt pedal systems, with their own incompatible systems, include Crankbrothers, Wahoo/Speedplay and Time.

 Look’s three-bolt pedals are incompatible with Shimano SPD-SL.
 Other road-going systems with a three-bolt cleat design include Time’s road pedals, but again there is no cross-compatibility with Shimano SPD-SL pedals.

-Speedplay is another of the major players when it comes to road pedals.
-Its lollipop-shaped Zero pedals fit into a metal cleat with four points of attachment to the shoe.
+Speedplay, now owned by Wahoo, is another of the major players when it comes to road pedals.
+The lollipop-shaped Wahoo Speedplay Zero pedals fit into a metal cleat with four points of attachment to the shoe.
 The adjustment mechanism is in the cleat rather than the pedal.

 You can either use an adaptor to fix Speedplay cleats to three-bolt shoes, or some shoes are available with four fixing points for in-built Speedplay compatibility.

 Summary of SPD and SPD-SL advantages and disadvantages

 + Double-sided design for easy engagement

 + Excellent mud-shedding, less prone to clogging